Aerobic vs. Anaerobic Training

 The easiest way to test whether you’re running aerobically is to perform what is called the “talk test”.
 While running, try to speak to someone (or yourself if alone) out-loud.
 If you can get out a short paragraph without too much trouble (i.e. you can convey a detailed thought, but you’re not quoting Shakespeare) you’re running aerobically.
 If you can only get out one sentence before you start grasping for breath, you’re running too hard – slow down.

-If you have questions about what your “aerobic” and “anaerobic” pace is, or how to practice feeling it, please don’t hesitate to leave a comment, I respond to all questions.
+If you have questions about what your “aerobic” and “anaerobic” pace is, or how to practice feeling it, please don’t hesitate to leave a comment, we would be happy to help!

 IVE BEEN RUNNING FOR A LONG TIME BUT I KNOW NOW THAT IVE